kraudy/ibmi_os/README.md

 To really understand the IBM I object hierarchies (e.g: The file system, not quite though) we mostly need to know about **Libraries** and **Source PF(Physical File)** which are not the same as a **PF(Physical File)**.
 Stay with me.
 I'll explain.

 A Physical File is the IBM I native version of an SQL table, intended for storing data to be processed.
-A Source PF is a kind of table used to store the source or *description* of other objects to be compiled o created.
+A ***Source PF*** is a kind of table used to store the source or *description* of other objects to be compiled o created.

-A Source PF is a *multi-member* table.
+A ***Source PF*** is a *multi-member* table.
 What does this mean?
 For a SQL table you usually define the columns with their data type, this defines a register and thus the whole table.
-A *multi-member* Source PF table can have more than one register definition (it can be the same definition multiple times).
-Each member or definition stores the source code of a program, table or any other object source.
-This is a weird concept that does not exist in any other operating system, so don't get too hung up on it if you can't grasp it right now.
+A *multi-member* ***Source PF*** table can have more than one register definition (it can be the same definition multiple times).
+Each member or definition stores the source code/definition of a program, table or any other object.

+> This  *multi-member* idea is a weird concept that does not exist in any other operating system, so don't get too hung up on it if you can't grasp it right now.

-Every object **seen** by the system is allocated in a **library** (a library is similar to a folder), it is an object used to store all other kinds of objects (except another library).
-A library can have compiled programs (**PGM**, **MODULE**, **SRVPGM**, etc), tables (**FILE: PF-DTA**, **FILE: PF-SRC**, **FILE: DSPF**, etc) and other things.
+A **library** is used to group or contextualized and locate objects independently of where they are stored (a library is similar to a folder, not quiet though).
+It can sttore compiled programs (**PGM**, **MODULE**, **SRVPGM**, etc), tables (**FILE: PF-DTA**, **FILE: PF-SRC**, **FILE: DSPF**, etc) and other objects.

-The libraries are used to locate any object independently of where they are stored.

-At this point, you should have the background necessary to tackle the IBM i.

 ## Program execution (and Resource allocation?)

-A program is basically a stream of instructions, an object definition and some user data.

-A program can be also be seen as a compiled unit of execution.
+A program is basically a stream of instructions, an object definition and some user data which can also be seen as a compiled unit of execution.

-There are two points to a program lifecycle: **Activation** and **Invocation**
+There are two points to a program execution: **Activation** and **Invocation**

 **Activation** Causes static storage for the program to be allocated and initialized: Gloabal variables and files are made addressable (This is usually the *data* or *static* segment of memory.
 Check [Address space](https://en.wikipedia.org/wiki/Address_space)).

-A process data structured called ***The Process Static Storage Area (PSSA)*** contains an activation entry for each activated program in the job.
+> A process data structured contains an activation entry for each activated program in the job.

 **Invocation** Occurs when there is a transfer of control to the program.
 At invocation time, dynamic storage is allocated (Usually in the *heap* memory segment.
-Check [Address space](https://en.wikipedia.org/wiki/Address_space)) and initialized in a process data structure called ***The Process Automaitc Storage Area (PASA)***
+Check [Address space](https://en.wikipedia.org/wiki/Address_space))

+> Dynamic process data is initialized in a process data structure.

-Each invocation entry contains status information, a pointer to the previous invocation entry, a pointer to the program instructions and the autmatic storage.
+Each invocation entry contains status information, a pointer to the previous invocation entry, a pointer to the program instructions and the automatic storage.
 After the invocation entry is allocated and initialized, control is transfer to the program at its ***entry point*** (also called ***PEP**)

 ***Activation*** can be done explicity or implicit.
 If a **CALL** is made to a program that has not been activated, the hardware automatically does the activation and then the invocation.

+## Resource allocation

 The main purpose of an operating sytem is managing resources (CPU, Disk, Memory, etc); this includes abstracting and assigning them where needed.

 To execute a program, the OS needs to allocate the resources needed for it, but it does not allocate them directly to the program; rather, an abstraction is used: [**The job**](https://en.wikipedia.org/wiki/Job_(computing)).
+This is the **Activation**.

-The system allocates resources to the job, and the program is basically **loaded** into the job resources.
-Now the program can be executed through the job resources.
+The system allocates resources to the job, and the program is basically **loaded** (**activated**) into the job resources.
+Now the program can be executed (**invocated**) through the job resources.
 Really cool stuff.

-*A job can be viewed as an abstraction of allocated resources*.
+**A job can be viewed as an abstraction of allocated resources**.
 By itself it can't do much since there is nothing to do.
 The same applies to a program in an inverse manner; by itself is no more than a series of instructions and data stored in disk without being used.
 But when the program data (instructions and data) are loaded into the corresponding job memory and the jobs resources are allocated for executing the program, then job/program execution interaction creates what is called a *process*.

 > During a process execution, the instructions and data will be loaded from memory into the registers to be executed by the processor.
-Modern operating systems fetch a large number of instructions, generate a dependency graph and try to execute them in a parallel and out-of-order manner.
-Every time you run a program, it never runs the same twice, even though it gives the same result.
+Modern operating systems fetch a large number of instructions, generate a dependency graph and try to execute them in a parallel in an out-of-order manner.
+Every time you run a program, it never runs the same way twice, even though it gives the same result.
 That's kind of amazing.

-Till this point, the description of an operating system is mostly the same for any modern system.
-Now comes what is specific to the IBM i OS.

-## Resource allocation

 When the IBM I allocates resources for a program on a job is called an **activation** (this is the same idea of a process).
 A job can have many activations, which are managed in groups called **activation groups**, pretty straightforward.
 This means a job can have many activation groups.
-The resources on these groups include programs, tables, devices, and any other resource the programs to be executed may need.
-The job sees them all as part of the same virtual memory.
+The resources on these groups include programs, tables, devices, and any other resource/objects the programs to be **invoked** may need.
+The job sees them all as part of the same virtual memory (thanks to Single virtual Sotorage (SVS)).
 To liberate these resources, it is only necessary to delete the activation group, which, effectively, is a **deactivation**.

 We know that the IBM I allocates resources for a program in a job, but how does it allocates the resources for the job itself?
 That's where the **subsystems** come into play.

-A subsystem is similar to a job in the sense that it is an abstraction of the system resources (hence the name sub-system, like a part of the full system), but instead of its resources being used to **activate** programs, it is used to spawn jobs, which in turn will activate programs to be executed.
+A subsystem is similar to a job in the sense that it is an abstraction of the system resources (hence the name sub-system, like a part of the full system), but instead of its resources being used to **activate** programs, it is used to spawn jobs, which in turn will activate programs to be **invoked**.

 ## Getting the tools